School Rules

 Children often see themselves as being unfairly treated; at times they are justified in their thinking.
 We consider all arguments with adults as inappropriate.
 We do encourage our pupils to find an appropriate time (usually not at the time of the incident) to discuss their grievance with the class teacher or another member of staff.
 We seek parents help and cooperation in encouraging their children to approach an adult to help solve their problems.

 We believe pupils should learn how to solve their problems and address their grievances in an appropriate manner at an appropriate time.
-Sulking, refusals, defying and arguing with adults responsible for the care of pupils is never acceptable, even if the adult has misinterpreted the situation.
+Sulking, refusals, defying and arguing with adults who are responsible for the care of pupils is never acceptable, even if the adult has misinterpreted the situation.

 We also need to teach our children to look at their own behaviour and analyse whether or not their reactions/actions: